AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/disp-overview.md

 When running dispatcher locally, logs are printed directly to the terminal output.
 Most of the time, you want these logs to be in DEBUG, which can be done by passing the Debug level as a parameter when running Docker.
 For example: `DISP_LOG_LEVEL=Debug ./bin/docker_run.sh out docker.for.mac.localhost:4503 8080`.

-Logs for cloud environments are be exposed through the logging service available in Cloud Manager.
+Logs for cloud environments are exposed through the logging service available in Cloud Manager.

 ## Different Dispatcher configurations per environment {#different-dispatcher-configurations-per-environment}